girlguidinghertfordshire/ggherts/_events/2024-02-17-snowdrops-social-walk.md

     location:
         - 'Hertfordshire, Stevenage'
 ---
-Starting at 10.30am on Saturday 17 February in Benington, near Stevenage, enjoy a 2-3 hours walk surrounded by nature's seasonal white carpet of snowdrops.
+Starting at 11am on Saturday 17 February in Benington, near Stevenage, enjoy a walk surrounded by nature’s seasonal white carpet.
+The snowdrop walk is approx. 7 miles/11 km and should take about 3-3.5 hours.

+Bring your own hot drink and snacks.

+The village hall might be open for tea and cake too, as the Lordship will be open to show off their snowdrops.
+(Lordship optional extra but there is an entrance fee)

-For Rangers, young leaders and adults.
+For adults.

 To book, email <walking@girlguidinghertfordshire.org.uk>